Urban heat island: Housing conditions

 Housing conditions are a factor that contributes to urban heat inequity.
 Living on the top-floor, having a home with a dark roof, and poor insulation exacerbate heating conditions during hot weather.
 Lower income individuals may also not have access to air-conditioning or be unable to afford the increased electricity usage.
 In condensed cities, opening the windows for airflow and cooler air could introduce air pollution and odor into the home.
-High-density housing is Asia often has constraints on building updates that promote cooling.
+High-density housing in Asia often has constraints on building updates that promote cooling.

 Space poverty

 Another contributor to inequality is space poverty, which refers to a significantly reduced indoor residential space in a home.
 Space poverty is a significant issue in Hong Kong, where low-income individuals live in extremely small, sub-divided units, which has led to overcrowding and indoor air pollution.
 The units promote little movement, and all furniture, kitchen appliances, and bathroom necessities must fit into one sub-divided room.
 These units are typically developed from derelict buildings that have poor ventilation and less access to proper space cooling.
-High-density housing is Asia often has constraints on building updates that promote cooling, and residents often lack the space and authority to complete any improvements to their condition.
+High-density housing in Asia often has constraints on building updates that promote cooling, and residents often lack the space and authority to complete any improvements to their condition.
 These residents typically seek out adequate third places, such as libraries, parks, and cafés, to access proper cooling and space.